rllko/httpfromtcp/README.md

 - A middleware chain composed once at startup, wrapping the router's dispatch
 - Registration errors that keep the method, the pattern, and the position of the fault
 - Error messages with a source line and a `^` marker, in the style of the Rust compiler
+- Read and write deadlines, with a `408` response for a client that is too slow
+- Two methods to stop: an immediate `Close` and a `Shutdown` with a limit of time
+- Eight configurable size limits, with `413`, `414`, and `431` responses
+- Framing rules that reject `Transfer-Encoding` with `Content-Length` (RFC 9112 §6.1)

 ## Getting started